mtisza1/Cenote-Taker2/README.md

                         Taker2, it seems to run more quickly if you copy the hhsuite databases to a scratch space temporarily.
-Use this argument to set a scratch directory that the databases will be copied to (100GB of scratch space are required for the databases)
+Use this argument to set a scratch directory that the databases will be copied to (at least 100GB of scratch space are required for copying the databases)
 ```